jxmx/smooth-qsl/README.md

 3. Review the ADIF checkload on the next screen.
 Click Commit
 4. A "receipt" page will apepr.

-The QSL retrieval process is straightforward:
+The QSL retrieval process is straight forward:
 1. A ham navigates to https://example.com/qsl
 2. Enters their callsign
 3. Selects the QSO(s) they want to print on the card or certificate